 Let's Connect - click here to join my email list!

 These are my Big Feeling Eaters.
 Okay, so they are really called Worry Eaters, but I certainly DO NOT want to discriminate on the types of feelings they could eat.
 Angry, sad, or jealous feelings are just as important as worried feelings!

-These cute little monsters are anywhere from $16.00 to $22.00 on Amazon but you can find them at Zulili on sale sometimes.
-Visit this page to get notified about when they might have them on sale.
+These cute little monsters are anywhere from $24.00 on Amazon like these ones HERE and HERE!
 The awesome thing about these monsters is they come in such a BIG variety all with their own unique names like Flint, Polli, Enno, and Ping.
 I couldn't decide on just one so I bought three (sadly Schmidt did not make the photo shoot).
 This may be this pull inside me to allow children as much choice as possible, OR it could be indecisiveness.
 Either or, these three live out their lives in my playroom.

 If you are just starting Play Therapy or child and adolescent counseling with a tiny budget you can get these ZIPIT Monster Pencil Cases for around $8.00.
 Still too high?
 No worries I have your back – check out my Pinterest board for how to make your own with supplies you probably have on hand to live in your office.
 My favorite (even when I use my Big Feeling Eaters) is to make one out of tissue boxes for the young person I am working with to take home.
 And if I know one thing about therapists we go through a ton of tissue boxes.
 You can even recruit your office mates to save them for you!

 The other supply you need for this activity?
 Little colorful strips of paper to write the big feelings on.
 The young person gets to choose what pieces of paper best represents their feeling and trigger for the week giving them a sense of empowerment and control.